-Dussehra (also known as Dashahara, Dashain (in Nepal), Durgotsav, Navratri, or Vijayadashmi) is one of the greatest Hindu festivals celebrated on the tenth day of Shukla Paksh in the month of Ashwin and is celebrated in a variety of ways in India and the neighboring countries where Hinduism is followed.
-Dussehra also known as Vijayadashami falls on the 11th of October in 2016.
+Dussehra also known as Dashahara, Dashain (in Nepal), Durgotsav, Navratri, or Vijayadashmi) is one of the greatest Hindu festivals celebrated on the tenth day of Shukla Paksh in the month of Ashwin and is celebrated in a variety of ways in India and the neighboring countries where Hinduism is followed.
+Dussehra also known as Vijayadashami falls on September 30, 2017 Saturday.
 Some of the rituals and pujas performed on Vijayadashami are Shami Puja, Aparajita Puja and Seema Avalanghan.

 Dussehra is major festival that is celebrated on the tenth day of the Ashwin month as per the Hindu calendar.
 The festival of Dussehra falls is in the month of September or October as per the Gregorian calendar.
 Dussehra word is derived from two word ‘Dus’ meaning ten and ‘Hara’ meaning defeat symbolizing the slaying of the ten-headed demon king Ravana by Lord Rama, the seventh incarnation of Lord Vishnu.
 It is also celebrated for the victory of Goddess Durga over the buffalo demon Mahishasura.

-The festival commemorates the victory of good over evil as it is the day when Lord Rama killed the ten-headed demon king Ravana, who had abducted Rama's beloved wife, Sita and held Her captive in Lanka, hoping to win Her love.
+The festival commemorates the victory of good over evil as it is the day when Lord Rama killed the ten-headed demon king Ravana, who had abducted Rama's wife, Sita and held Her captive in Lanka.
 But the devoted wife Sita braved all ordeals resiliently and waited to be united with Rama.
 An epic war was fought between Rama and Ravana to rescue Sita.
 The war lasted for ten days, which culminated on Dashmi (the tenth lunar day of the Hindu calendar month) when Rama valiantly destroyed the ten-headed Ravana and took Sita home.
 The glorious victory of good over evil and the homecoming of Rama, Lakshman, Sita and Hanuman were celebrated with great happiness, which continues to be followed by Hindus to date in the form of Dussehra.

 Ram Navami festival - the antecedents of Dussehra